imthenachoman/How-To-Secure-A-Linux-Server/README.md

 Unless you're planning on setting up your own mail server, you'll need a way to send e-mails from your server.
 This will be important for system alerts/messages.

-You can use any Gmail account; I recommend you create one specific for this server.
+You can use any Gmail account.
+I recommend you create one specific for this server.
 That way if your server **is** compromised, the bad-actor won't have any passwords for your primary account.
 Granted, if you have 2FA/MFA enabled and you use an app password, there isn't much a bad-actor can do with just the app password, but why take the risk?

-There are many guides on-line that cover how to configure Gmail over STARTTLS including a [previous version of this guide](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/tree/cc5edcae1cf846dd250e76b121e721d836481d2f#configure-gmail-as-mta).
+There are many guides on-line that cover how to configure Gmail as MTA using STARTTLS including a [previous version of this guide](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/tree/cc5edcae1cf846dd250e76b121e721d836481d2f#configure-gmail-as-mta).
 With STARTTLS, an initial **unencrypted** connection is made and then upgraded to an encrypted TLS or SSL connection.
 Instead, with the approach outlined below, an encrypted TLS connection is made from the start.

 #### Goals